apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The pandemic's toll on schooling emerges in terrible exam results**
+**Cyclone Michaung: Heavy rains in southern India as storm makes landfall**

-You can read more about it [here](https://www.economist.com/international/2023/12/05/the-pandemics-toll-on-schooling-emerges-in-terrible-exam-results).
+You can read more about it [here](https://www.bbc.com/news/world-asia-67617727).

 ## Requirements
 - Python 3.8